AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-list-core-1-intro.md

-#### ADHA Core List
 The purpose of this profile is to provide a core representation of a list for the electronic exchange of health information between individuals, healthcare providers, and the My Health Record system infrastructure in Australia.

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [List](http://hl7.org/fhir/R4/list.html) that are supported.

-Where a more specific list profile is applicable, e.g. prescription or dispense history list, an implementation **SHALL** ensure the resource conforms to that specific profile.
+Where a more specific List profile is applicable, e.g. prescription or dispense history list, an implementation **SHALL** ensure the resource conforms to that specific profile.

 This profile is designed to set a core List standard for:
 * Query for a list associated with a patient